uxhadr/Active-Directory/README.md

  # Remote Desktop
  I logged into Jphn's account and opened file explorer, and right-clicked on `This PC` > Properties > Remote Settings > `Put in helpdesk credentials` > Checked Allow remote connections to this computer > Select Users > helpdesk > OK > Apply > OK.
 I now went into Desktop1 and logged in as helpdesk and opened remote desktop.
 I typed  `desktop2` as the computer name and hit Connect, and put in my helpdesk password.
-[if it doesn't't wor, sign in as john and on cmd run: ipconfig / flushdns] On Johns computer, I hit Yes for allow the RDP connection, and I was now logged in as helpdesk on John's computer.
+[if it doesn't't work, sign in as john and on cmd run: ipconfig / flushdns] On Johns computer, I hit Yes for allow the RDP connection, and I was now logged in as helpdesk on John's computer.
 I was able to add new folders into John's computer.
 On the Users folder on `This PC` I clicked on JOhns name and then typed in\appdata and I was now able to delete and add new apps for him.
 I ended the RDP session and let John log in again.
 He could see the new folder on his Home page that I added for him.
 [Inset Pic]
 On John's computer, I logged in and typed net user on the Command Prompt and I was able to see their shared drives.
 [insert pic]
+Another way to see their shared drives, is on the `helpdesk` account I opened the Registry Editor > File > Connect Network Registry > `Typed in desktop2`.
+I got an error that it was Unable to connect to Desktop2.
+Make sure that this computer is on the network, has remote administration enabled.
+I opened up `Services` on Desktop2 and ran it as an administrator, and clicked on Remote Registry Properties
+> Start